bpftrace/website-staging/src/pages/hol/intro.md

 1. You must have the `bpftrace` executable installed on your system and the package name will vary slightly between distros.
 2. Unless specified differently, all commands will be executed as the `root` user so ensure you have the appropriate access.
-3. You must also have the load generator tarball installed.
-[Download it](/bpftrace-hol.tar.gz) and unpack the archive.
+3. You must also have the load generator programs available to run.
+[Download](/bpftrace-hol.tar.gz) and unpack the archive or [build from source](https://github.com/tyroguru/BPFTrace-hol/tree/master/CODE).

-**Warning**: This binary was compiled on a specific kernel verison and distro so YMMV when using it.
-We're working on making it more hermetic with nix - but let us know if you're having issues.
+**Warning**: The tarball binaries were compiled on a specific kernel verison, distro and architecture so YMMV when using it.
+Try building from source if you're having issues.

 ```sh
 tar -xvzf bpftrace-hol.tar.gz && cd ~